Struggling with acne, pimples, and blemishes? Luckily for you, there’s a natural solution to your problem: cleansing bentonite clay face mask!

 Hope this will help you get a better idea of what bentonite clay mask can do for your acne, your face, and your skin.
 If you have any further questions, feel free to leave them in the comment section below!

-Yes, clay masks can help with acne.
-But all clays are different so it’s important to choose the right one for your skin type.
+Yes, in my experience and in many online reviews, Indian healing clay for acne can work wonders.
+All types of clays are created different so it’s important to choose the right one for your skin type.
 If you have acne and oily skin, I recommend using bentonite clay, French green clay or Fuller’s Earth.

 What you need to know is while clay masks work for acne (it worked with mine and I’m forever grateful) the situation on your skin can get worse before it gets better.
 What does that mean?